meilisearch/specifications/text/0132-indexes-api.md

 ##### 3.2.1.1.
 Response Definition

-A `results`  array containing indexes of the Meilisearch instance.
+An object containing all the indexes.

 | Field                    | Type                     | Required |
 |--------------------------|--------------------------|----------|